webplatform/docs/tutorials/implementing_html5_audio/index.md

 ---
 title: implementing html5 audio
+notes:
+  - 'Deletion candidate; duplicate of http://docs.webplatform.org/wiki/tutorials/audio_tag'
+readiness: 'Not Ready'
+summary: 'A step-by-step guide on how to implement the HTML5 audio-tag.'
 tags:
   - Tutorials
   - Audio
-readiness: 'Not Ready'
-notes:
-  - 'Deletion candidate; duplicate of http://docs.webplatform.org/wiki/tutorials/audio_tag'
-summary: 'A step-by-step guide on how to implement the HTML5 audio-tag.'
-uri: 'tutorials/implementing html5 audio'
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: